shuawest/Gen8Diagram/README.md

 Generate diagrams using YAML based data inputs applied to an SVG Jinga2 template.
 Interactively edit the data inputs and the template.

 This is a quick utility.
-Each time your hit 'Render' the editor contents are to the filesystem in the working directory.
-Change the name of the target file using the textbox next to the selction drop down.
+Each time your hit 'Render' the editor contents are saved to the filesystem in the working directory.
+Change the name of the target file using the textbox next to the selection drop down if you want to have multiple working files or variations.

 ![gen8diagram screenshot](docs/screen.png)